Expert advice

 An honest guide to carpet cleaning cost in South Africa: what actually drives the price, why an all-inclusive per-square-metre rate is fairer than a flat per-room figure, and whether a professional clean is worth it against replacement cost.

-Our 7-Step Carpet & Upholstery Cleaning Process
+Our 7-Step Carpet & Rug Cleaning Process

 Why Does My Carpet Get Dirty Again So Quickly After Cleaning?